Pretty palms and waterfront views along the Scottsdale Greenbelt

 The hidden gem of Scottsdale

-Overall, biking or walking the Scottsdale Greenbelt is one of the best things to do in the area (as long as you plan your visit during the attractive cooler months!).
+Overall, I would recommend this trail as one of the best activities in this suburb (as long as you plan your visit during the attractive cooler months!).
 In an area loaded with so many man-made attractions, it’s great to have this little hidden gem to escape the congestion for a bit.

-Take this time to explore some of the natural scenery surrounding the city and suburbs.
+I definitely recommend taking some time to explore some of the natural scenery surrounding the city and suburbs.
 The desert truly is one of the most unique and visually spectacular places in the country – you just have to get out there away from the stores to see it!
-Every area, even the most congested cities, seem to have their own little hidden treasures for escaping the clutter: the Scottsdale Greenbelt is one of the Phoenix metro area’s most underappreciated gems.
+Every area, even the most congested cities, seem to have their own little hidden treasures for escaping the clutter: the Indian Bend path is one of the metro area’s most underappreciated gems.

 Anyone looking for a relaxed, easy trail as opposed to a rough & tough hiking or mountain biking adventure should truly appreciate this great little trail.